 Codicil: A legal document that supplements, explains or modifies a will in an effort to keep it up-to-date.
 For example, adding a new child to your will after giving birth.
 A codicil may be a formal document or it may be a holograph (handwritten), as long as the codicil is in the same type as the will.
 Online will creation platforms like Willful do not require a codicil to make updates to a will.
 If you make updates using an online will creation platform, be sure to print and follow the signing and witnessing instructions again to make the will legally-valid.

 Contest: A formal objection to the validity of a will or to dispute the terms outlined in a will.

 Contingent beneficiary: An individual or charity you designate to receive your estate in the unlikely case all of your primary beneficiaries are unable to inherit your estate - think of it as an ultimate backup beneficiary.
 Also known as an alternate beneficiary.

 Enduring Power of Attorney: See Power of Attorney for Personal Care.

 Estate planning: The process of arranging, while alive, the distribution of your assets and wealth (your “estate”) after you die.

-Executor: A trusted individual appointed in your will who helps execute the wishes outlined in your Will, and can act on behalf of your business and financial interests when you die.
-This person may also be your Estate Trustee.
+Executor: A trusted individual appointed in your will who helps execute the wishes outlined in your will, and can act on behalf of your business and financial interests when you die.
+This person may also be your estate trustee with a will.

 Guardian: A person or people who will assume legal, moral and financial responsibility for your children if you and your spouse pass away.
 Guardian(s) are usually a family member or close friend.